HETI History

 Norma Pearce returned to Australia after this term.
 She took over the publication of the newsletters and the running of head office from Jennifer Baillie.

 IX.
-International Congress in Denver (USA) held in 1997
+International Congress in Denver (USA) in 1997

 Voted into the international council in Denver were: